seewoo5/posqmf/README.md

-# Algebraic proof of modular form inequalities for optimal sphere packing
+# Algebraic proof of modular form inequalities for optimal sphere packings
-Supplementary Sage codes for the paper "Algebraic proof of modular form inequalities for optimal sphere packing".
+Supplementary Sage codes for the paper "Algebraic proof of modular form inequalities for optimal sphere packings".

 Requirements: SageMath version >= 9.8